So what is the Guild Library?

 When a routine job goes wrong, Mary gets shot.
 Davi recognizes a peculiar badge on her attackers, a memory from his childhood.
 On his home planet, they learn Mary was intentionally wounded: Eerily human-like aliens have infiltrated planetary governments and militaries.
 They ambush smugglers, then use the resulting violence to justify oppressive laws.
 Even worse, anyone who openly opposes them ends up brainwashed into helping subjugate humanity.

 Mary and Davi must alert humanity of the threat but their evidence is hearsay, they’re out of money, and they lack contacts in power.
 The Cartel could take action, but its members are hesitant to risk arrest for such an unbelievable story.
 If they can’t convince anyone to help expose the aliens, there won’t be a free universe for anyone to live in – let alone for them to start the family they desperately long for.

 The Watercolor War

-She steals to survive and he’s a farmer’s son.
+She stole to survive, but now sells paintings.
+He’s a shy city guard, hoping to fit in.
 An army threatens the land, enhanced by planetary energy.
 Both are unaware they can help defeat the army – until they learn of their connections to it.
 (This story is completed but he is re-outlining.)